vcc-csc212/sp21-archive/index.md

 Data structures and algorithms is arguably **the most important course you'll take** in Computer Science.
 From [getting internships and job offers](https://github.com/cassidoo/getting-a-gig) to [preparing for advanced courses](https://www.synergisticit.com/how-data-structures-and-algorithms-are-important-for-computer-science-graduates/), understanding data structures and algorithms is what differentiates programmers and coders from computer scientists and engineers.

 #### Navigating ths site
 This site will be used to house all non-confidential course information such as [prep material](/prep), [syllabus](/staff), and [assignment descriptions](/assignment-types).
-Use the sidebar on the left to view the pages.
+Use the sidebar on the left (right if on mobile view) to view the pages.

 #### Meeting Times and Format
 Lecture